zepinglee/citeproc-js/ref/citeproc-doc/citeproc-doc.rst

 special requirements.

 Comments and complaints relating to this document and to the processor itself will be gladly received and eventually despatched with.
-My email address is `biercenator@gmail.com`_
+The best channel for providing feedback and getting help is the `project mailing list`_.

 .. class:: first